 Vibrant and 988

-988 is not yet active across all communications access points in the United States.
-If you or someone you know is in crisis now, please call 1-800-273-TALK (8255) to be connected to the National Suicide Prevention Lifeline.
+The 988 Lifeline is currently active across all communications access points in the United States.
+If you or someone you know is in crisis or experiencing emotional distress now, please call or text 988, or use our chat service (https://988lifeline.org/chat/).